luxeengine/luxe-docs/docs/guide/wren-primer.md

     //we can access our value from here,
     //because it belongs to this class
-    _value = _value + 2
+    value = value + 2
     //prints 5
-    System.print(_value)

-    //now the interesting part: prints null
-    System.print(_other_value)
+    System.print(value)
+    //also prints 5, as _value is a field declared by var value System.print(_value)
+    //prints 0
+    System.print(_private)

   }
 }
 ```

 - local variables work as expected!
-- class variables _**are implicitly defined**_ <small>(at this time...)</small>
+- class variables _**are typically explicitly defined**_
-- That means, a **class variable is defined on assignment or first use**
-- If no value is assigned, **class variables default to null**
-- I'd recommend defining variables in a constructor by assigning a reasonable default.
-This makes them explicit and intent clearer
+- class fields can be local only using the regular wren _field syntax
+- explicit class fields also declare an underscore getter

 ## Getters and setters

-Variables in a class **cannot be seen from outside**.
+Private fields in a class **cannot be seen from outside**.
-In other languages terms: all variables are private to this class only.
+In other languages terms: all private variables (non explicit var) are private to this class only.

 In order to make our values accessible from outside, we make them available first.
 We do that with getters and setters, which gives us read/write access control as well.